sprawl/sprawl/README.md

 ## Using Sprawl as a library
 You can also build your own applications on top of Sprawl using the packages directly in Go.
 Best way to get a grasp on how this could be done is to check out `./app/app.go` since it's the default application definition which runs a Sprawl node.

 Under `./interfaces` you can find the interface definitions that need to be fulfilled.
-If you want to use just a few packages from Sprawl, you can do it.
+If you want to use just a few packages from or customize Sprawl, you can do it.
 For example, if you want to replace LevelDB with a different database, you need to program the methods defined in `./interfaces/Storage.go` to fit your specific database, and plug it in the app.

 We aim to continuously expand the ways you can make plugins on top of Sprawl.